6 Things a Good Logo Should Be

 Courtesy of Apple

-An effective logo, should be timeless so it can endure the ages.
+An effective logo should be timeless so it can endure the ages.
 Will your logo be relevant in 10 years, 20, or 50 years?
 Most of us might agree that the best example of a timeless logo is the Coca-Cola logo.
 Take Pepsi as a comparison and you’ll see just how effective creating a timeless logo can be.
-From 1898, Pepsi already changed their logo for the tenth times until 2008, meanwhile Coca Cola logo has barely changed since 1885.
-Now THAT is timeless design.
+From 1898, Pepsi already changed their logo drastically over the years until 2008.
+While Coca-Cola logo also has changed several times since 1886, we can still see that the change is not nearly as dramatic as Pepsi did.
+Now THAT is a timeless design.

 Courtesy of Jordan